-- Who the project is for, e.g., your city/county's HazMat team, bomb squad, or emergency operations center (EOC), etc.? - What the project entails, e.g., develop plans, purchase equipment, conduct training, etc.? - When will you be working on this project? - Where is your jurisdiction? - Describe why the project is necessary, or the intended benefit/outcome.
+- Who the project is for, e.g., your city/county's HazMat team, bomb squad, or emergency operations center (EOC), etc.? - What the project entails, e.g., develop plans, purchase equipment, conduct training, etc.? - When will you be working on this project? - Where is your jurisdiction?

+• Describe why the project is necessary, or the intended benefit/outcome.

-The following is an example of effective project description:
+The following is an example of an effective project description:

-• Install fencing, lighting, and gates, at the Water Treatment Plant, in Alameda County, in 2020, to protect the plant from unauthorized intrusion.
+• Install fencing, lighting, and gates, at the Water Treatment Plant, in Alameda County, in 2021, to protect the plant from unauthorized intrusion.

-Using the "why" element of these projects is the best way to help determine which is the most appropriate Core Capability.
+Using the "why" element of these projects is the best way to help determine which is the most appropriate Core Capability as well as how it reduces the threat to your community.
 If your project describes improving emergency communications capabilities, then you will use "Operational Communications" as your Core Capability.